-The 2019 Bonds are secured by a pledge of the Water Utility System Revenues and certain funds and accounts established under the Parity Master Resolution and are payable from Net Water Utility System Revenues on a parity with (i) the obligation of the District to pay principal of and interest on the District's Water System Refunding Revenue Bonds, Series 2016A (the "2016A Bonds") and Taxable Series 2016B (the "2016B Bonds" and together with the 2016A Bonds the, "2016 Bonds") in the aggregate principal amount of \$181,530,000; (ii) the obligation of the District to make installment payments under an installment purchase agreement dated as of February 1, 2016 (the "2016 Installment Purchase Agreement") by and between the District and the Corporation, which installment payments secure \$93,395,000 aggregate principal amount of the District's Revenue Certificates of Participation (Water Utility System Improvement Projects) Series 2016C and Taxable Series 2016D (collectively, the "2016 Certificates"); (iii) the obligation of the District to pay principal of and interest on the District's Water System Refunding Revenue Bonds, Series 2017A (the "2017A Bonds") in the aggregate principal amount of \$53,110,000 and (iv) the obligation of the District to pay principal of and interest on any obligations hereafter issued or incurred on a parity therewith subject to the terms of the Parity Master Resolution (collectively, the "Parity Obligations").
+The 2019 Bonds are secured by a pledge of the Water Utility System Revenues and certain funds and accounts established under the Parity Master Resolution and are payable from Net Water Utility System Revenues on a parity with \$414,665,000 aggregate principal amount of Parity Obligations (as defined below) including: (i) the obligation of the District to pay principal of and interest on the District's Water System Refunding Revenue Bonds, Series 2016A (the "2016A Bonds") and Taxable Series 2016B (the "2016B Bonds" and together with the 2016A Bonds the, "2016 Bonds") in the aggregate principal amount of \$181,530,000; (ii) the obligation of the District to make installment payments under an installment purchase agreement dated as of February 1, 2016 (the "2016 Installment Purchase Agreement") by and between the District and the Santa Clara Valley Water District Public Financing Corporation (the "Corporation"), which installment payments secure \$86,470,000 aggregate principal amount of the District's Revenue Certificates of Participation (Water Utility System Improvement Projects) Series 2016C and Taxable Series 2016D (collectively, the "2016 Certificates"); (iii) the obligation of the District to pay principal of and interest on the District's Water System Refunding Revenue Bonds, Series 2017A (the "2017A Bonds") in the aggregate principal amount of \$51,410,000; (iv) the obligation of the District to pay principal of and interest on the District's Water System Refunding Revenue Bonds, Series 2019A (the "2019A Bonds") and Taxable Series 2019B (the "2019B Bonds" and together with the 2019A Bonds the, "2019AB Bonds") in the aggregate principal amount of \$95,255,000 and (v) the obligation of the District to pay principal of and interest on any obligations hereafter issued or incurred on a parity therewith subject to the terms of the Parity Master Resolution (collectively, the "Parity Obligations").
 See the captions "DEBT STRUCTURE OF THE DISTRICT" and "SECURITY AND SOURCES OF PAYMENT FOR THE 2019 BONDS - Additional Bonds and Contracts."